- Home

 Pumpkin is arguably the most popular autumnal ingredient.
 There are dozens of tasty ways to eat pumpkin – in soups, stews, or simply roasted – but a slightly more unusual way is to make a pumpkin lasagne.

-You might like to try making Jamie Oliver’s pumpkin lasagne, which is packed with slices of roast pumpkin, sweet red onions, chestnuts, and fresh sage, then topped with a bechamel sauce, cheesy breadcrumbs, and pancetta.
+You might like to try Jamie Oliver’s pumpkin lasagne, which is packed with slices of roast pumpkin, sweet red onions, chestnuts, and fresh sage, then topped with a bechamel sauce, cheesy breadcrumbs, and pancetta.

 Check out the video below to see how to make Jamie’s lasagne.